pimlie/nuxt-optout/README.md

 # Nuxt Optout

-> Forcibly opt-out of sending any telemetrics about your Nuxt.js project
+> Forcibly opt-out of sending any telemetry about your Nuxt.js project

 ## Why this package?